AdobeDocs/experience-manager-64.en/help/communities/using/social-login.md

 #### Permissions {#permissions}

-In the Twitter application management's permissions section :
+In the Twitter application management's permissions section:

 * **Access**: select '  Read only '.